OrderOfGathering/ROG/Rulebook.md

 1. Upon entering the Venue, the Attendee provides irrevocable consent to the Organizer, its legal successors, assignees and licensees to capture photographs and/or record videos of them, and to utilize said photographs and/or recordings for any purpose, including promotional activities and sales related to the Organizer.
 Such consent is not subject to any temporal limitations and encompasses all forms of media.
 All photographs and recordings shall remain the sole property of the Organizer.
 2. Furthermore, by providing consent, the Attendee absolves the Organizer, as well as their legal successors, assignees, and licensees, from any liability associated with the utilization of said photographs and recordings.
 3. If the Attendee does not agree to the aforementioned conditions, it is imperative that they refrain from entering the Venue and participating in the Event.
-## Section 7: Brand Representation and sponsorships
+## Section 7: Brand Representation and Sponsorships
 1. Wearing clothes displaying a brand logo is allowed, even if those clothing items are sponsored.
 2. Users shall not represent personal sponsors as to seem as sponsors of the Server or the Event.
 3. Names or logos of personal sponsors may not be placed next to logos or names of sponsors of the Server or the Event.